UPPMAX/UPPMAX-documentation/docs/software/python_pelle.md

-Then, we show how to [load Python](#loading-python) and to [deal with Python packages](#python-packages) and how to include more Python packgaes through [loading Python bundles](#load-python-bundle-modules) .
+Then, we show how to [load Python](#loading-python) and to [deal with Python packages](#python-packages) and how to include more Python packages by [loading Python bundles](#load-python-bundle-modules) .

 !!! info